 In the summer of 1940, Nazi Germany hatched a seemingly outlandish scheme: exiling Europe’s Jewish population to the African island of Madagascar.
 Support for the proposal first picked up steam following a June 3 memo from the German Foreign Office, and it was nearly put into action before Allied gains in World War II made it untenable.
-Seventy-five years after it was proposed, take a look back at the ruthless deportation plan that preceded the horrors of the Holocaust.
+Take a look back at the ruthless deportation plan that preceded the horrors of the Holocaust.

 “The approaching victory gives Germany the possibility, and in my view also the duty, of solving the Jewish question in Europe.
 The desirable solution is: all Jews out of Europe.”
 That was how Franz Rademacher, head of the German Foreign Office’s “Jewish desk,” began a memo to the Nazi high command in the summer of 1940.
 In the document that followed, he spelled out an audacious plan to banish millions of European Jews to the African island of Madagascar.
 The scheme called for the Jews to have their European citizenship revoked and their property and personal fortunes seized to help fund a new “super-ghetto” in the Indian Ocean.
 Once resettled, they would languish under the rule of a Nazi SS police force.
 Rademacher argued that the island reservation could be spun as propaganda to show the world the “generosity” of the German people.
 On an even more sinister note, he pointed out that “the Jews will remain in German hands as a pledge for the future good behavior of the members of their race in America.”
 The Jews on Madagascar would not just be exiles—they would also be hostages.